 An enjoyable night out with friends can turn into a terrible nightmare involving the police.
 You had a few glasses of wine with friends, and now the police have arrested your for driving while under the influence (DUI).
 You might be wondering how much trouble you are in and what you can do to protect your legal rights.
-This is where a Central Valley DUI attorney can help!
+This is where a Stockton DUI attorney can help!

 If you have been arrested for drunk driving, you may be facing either a misdemeanor or felony conviction.
 This is commonly referred to as a DUI “wobbler” offense.
 If you caused an accident while under the influence which resulted in only minor injuries to another person, you may be charged with a misdemeanor DUI.
 However, if the injuries are serious, you will be charged with a felony DUI-even if it’s your first offense.
 A DUI can also become a felony if you had children under the age of fourteen in your car at the time or you had a very had blood alcohol concentration (BAC).

 3 Offenses Constituting a Felony DUI in California